Priya-cse/Priya-cse/README.md

 ---

 ## 🚀 What I Do
-- 🔭 **Currently** building production-grade healthcare AI at MediCodio
-- 🌱 **Learning** advanced Retrieval-Augmented Generation & prompt engineering
+- 🌱 **Learning** advanced Retrieval-Augmented Generation, prompt engineering and Large Language Models
 - 💬 **Ask me about** LLM fine-tuning, Pinecone, Playwright, RAG
 - ⚡ **Fun fact**: I speak 4 languages and ❤️ open-source Q&A